Sukalevinit/CODECRAFT_GA_02/README.md

 # Task 02 – Image Generation with Pre- trained Models

-**Internship Project – CODECRAFT**

 ## 📄 Project Description

 This notebook demonstrates the use of Hugging Face's `diffusers` library to generate images using the **Stable Diffusion** model.
 The task involves installing required libraries, logging into the Hugging Face hub, loading a pre-trained model, and generating AI images based on text prompts.
-This task is part of the internship assignment given by CODECRAFT.

 ---